Shafik23/home-sweet-loan/README.md

 - The user should be able to access a history view from the main interface.
 - The user should be able to select a past calculation to view its details.

+## Potential Concerns
+Obviously this is not a serious application and there are many potential pitfalls and deficiencies in it.
+Here are some of them (in no particular order):
+  - Lack of robust e2e testing.
+  - Not using HTMX in the intended idiomatic way (rendering html on the backend).
+  - No explicit CORS policy.
+  - Implicit coupling between frontend and backend:
+    - The frontend has an implicit dependency on the structure of the server's JSON response.
+If the response structure changes, the JS code may fail.
+    - The regex used in the JS for extracting values from the dropdown could fail if the formatting of the option text changes.
+This coupling requires that the format of the dropdown text be strictly maintained.
+  - CSS hardcoded dimensions.
+    - This may make it difficult for the UI to render correctly on different screen sizes.
+  - Very basic/inefficient Database interaction.
+  - No CSRF protection.
+  - Minimal input sanitization.
+  - Lack of ARIA attributes.